19hours/sg-statutes/Accountants Act - AA2004.md

 #### Remuneration for services rendered

-57\.

-—(1)  Subject to this Act, no person shall be entitled to recover any expenses or remuneration for or in respect of any public accountancy services rendered or provided unless the person rendering or providing such services is —

-(a) a public accountant;
+57\.—(1)  Subject to this Act, no person shall be entitled to recover any expenses or remuneration for or in respect of any public accountancy services rendered or provided unless the person rendering or providing such services is —(a) a public accountant;

 (b) an accounting corporation;